 - HPCC would like to thank everyone who submitted ideas for hidden mosaics at the new playground.
-You can see all the ideas and the 12 selected mosaic in the Mosaics! tab above.
+You can see all the ideas and the 12 selected mosaic in the Mosaics! below.
+The hidden mosaics will be installed in October 2022.

-- Thanks also to everyone who submitted photos and memories for the #LastSlide project.
-Check the photos out in the #LastSlide tab above.
+- Thanks also to everyone who submitted photos and memories for the #LastSlide project celebrating the original Super Playground.
+Check the photos out in the #LastSlide section below.

 About the Project